somerwalker/ai-transformation-playbook/README.md

 The goal is to help organizations move from scattered AI ideas to accountable, value-driven implementation.

 Rather than treating AI as isolated experiments, the framework introduces an operating model that ensures ideas are evaluated, prioritized, governed, delivered, and measured in a consistent and accountable way.

+## Common Reasons AI Initiatives Fail

+Many organizations begin exploring artificial intelligence with enthusiasm, but struggle to move beyond experimentation.

+Common obstacles include:

+- unclear ownership of AI initiatives
+- inconsistent evaluation of opportunities
+- lack of governance for risk and compliance
+- poor coordination between business and technical teams
+- insufficient data readiness
+- unclear success metrics
+- limited operational adoption

+These challenges are rarely technical in nature.
+Most stem from missing organizational structure around how AI initiatives are evaluated, prioritized, governed, and delivered.

+The AI Transformation Playbook addresses these gaps by introducing a practical operating model for managing AI initiatives from initial idea through operational deployment.

+## Guiding Principles for AI Transformation

+Successful AI initiatives require more than technical capability.
+They depend on disciplined execution, clear ownership, and alignment between business and technology teams.

+The following principles guide the framework presented in this playbook.

+### 1. Start with Business Problems, Not Technology
+AI initiatives should begin with clearly defined business challenges rather than curiosity about new tools.
+The most successful implementations address measurable operational or customer problems.

+### 2. Evaluate Opportunities Consistently
+Organizations often generate many potential AI ideas.
+A structured intake and prioritization process helps leaders evaluate opportunities objectively and focus resources on initiatives with the greatest impact.

+### 3. Establish Clear Ownership and Governance
+AI initiatives involve multiple teams, including engineering, data science, operations, and leadership.
+Clear governance ensures decisions are transparent and accountability is maintained.

+### 4. Deliver Iteratively and Learn from Early Pilots
+Early pilots provide valuable insights into technical feasibility, operational readiness, and user adoption.
+Successful programs treat pilots as learning opportunities before scaling solutions.

+### 5. Measure Outcomes and Continuously Improve
+AI initiatives should be evaluated based on measurable improvements to business outcomes.
+Continuous monitoring and feedback allow organizations to refine solutions and expand successful initiatives.

 ## AI Program Operating Model